wikimedia/mediawiki-services-wikispeech-pronlex/docker/README.md

 * Download from Docker (not guaranteed to be updated on a regular basis):

-  1. Visit the following URL and decide which version you want to install
+  1. Visit the following URL and decide which version ('Tag Name') you want to install
      https://hub.docker.com/r/sttsse/wikispeech/tags

   2. `$ docker pull sttsse/wikispeech:<TAGNAME>`